Skip to content

 </api>

-A request to http://localhost:2000/shop/ still works.
-But if the path does not match an error message is returned.
+Requests to http://localhost:2000/shop/v2/ will still work.
+However, if the path does not match, an error message will be returned.

 curl localhost:2000

-Next add a secound API on the same port 2000 with a different path.
+Next add a second API on the same port 2000 with a different path.

 <api port="2000">